Music of Washington (state): Jazz

-While not a jazz hot-bed, Washington state has had a jazz scene since the early 20th century, mostly centered in Seattle.
-In the early years there was a thriving African-American jazz scene on Seattle's Jackson Street, led by the Whangdoodle Entertainers featuring, amongst others, Frank D. Waldron (trumpet/alto saxophone).
+Washington State has had a jazz scene since the early 20th century, primarily centered in Seattle.
+In the early years, there was an African-American jazz scene on Seattle's Jackson Street, led by the Whangdoodle Entertainers, featuring, amongst others, Frank D. Waldron (trumpet/alto saxophone).
 Waldron later joined the Odean Jazz Orchestra, one of the rare African-American bands in that era to play in downtown Seattle.
 He remained active in Seattle jazz as a musician and teacher until his death in 1955.
 On the other side of the tracks, Vic Meyers (saxophone) led jazz bands playing in Seattle's Pioneer Square and Belltown districts.
-Meyers left music for politics in the early 1930s and served as Lieutenant Governor of Washington from 1933 to 1953 and then as Secretary of State of Washington from 1957 to 1965.
-Another notable jazz figure in the early days was Harold Weeks, a ragtime composer/lyricist known as the co-writer (with Oliver Wallace) of the 1918 song "Hindustan", which is considered a jazz standard.
-Joe Darensbourg (clarinet/saxophone) was active in Seattle from 1929 until 1944 and Dick Wilson (tenor saxophone) played in his band from 1930 until 1936.
+Meyers left music for politics in the early 1930s and served as Lieutenant Governor of Washington from 1933 to 1953 and then Secretary of State of Washington from 1957 to 1965.
+Another notable jazz figure in the early days was Harold Weeks, a ragtime composer/lyricist known as the co-writer (with Oliver Wallace) of the 1918 song "Hindustan," considered a jazz standard.
+Joe Darensbourg (clarinet/saxophone) was active in Seattle from 1929 until 1944, and Dick Wilson (tenor saxophone) played in his band from 1930 until 1936.

 The early 1940s saw Jimmy Rowles (piano) come out of Spokane and Corky Corcoran (tenor saxophone) from Tacoma.
-In the late 1940s Bumps Blackwell led a Seattle band that featured teenaged future icons Ray Charles (piano), Quincy Jones (trumpet) and Ernestine Anderson (vocals), as well as Buddy Catlett (double bass).
-Also emerging out of Seattle during this time was Patti Bown (piano/vocals), Gerald Brashear (congas/scat singer), Elmer Gill (piano/vibraphone/vocals) and Floyd Standifer (tenor saxophone/trumpet), while Don Lanphere (tenor & soprano saxophone) came out of Wenatchee.
-Catlett, Brashear, Standifer and Lanphere spent their latter years playing jazz in the Seattle scene.
+In the late 1940s, Bumps Blackwell led a Seattle band that featured teenaged future icons Ray Charles (piano), Quincy Jones (trumpet), Ernestine Anderson (vocals), and Buddy Catlett (double bass).
+Also emerging out of Seattle during this time were Patti Bown (piano/vocals), Gerald Brashear (congas/scat singer), Elmer Gill (piano/vibraphone/vocals), and Floyd Standifer (tenor saxophone/trumpet), while Don Lanphere (tenor & soprano saxophone) came out of Wenatchee.
+Catlett, Brashear, Standifer, and Lanphere spent their latter years playing jazz in the Seattle scene.

 The 1950s–1960s saw Tom Collier (percussion/vibraphone), David Friesen (double bass/electric upright bass) and Tim Gemmill (tenor & soprano saxophone/flute/keyboards) come out of Seattle, Ralph Towner (12-string & classical guitar/piano/synthesizer) from Chehalis, Gary Peacock (double bass) from Yakima and Larry Coryell (guitar from Richland.
 Only Collier returned to the Seattle scene.